 Muskogee is a medium-sized city located in the state of Oklahoma.
 With a population of 37,113 people and 11 constituent neighborhoods, Muskogee is the 11th largest community in Oklahoma.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Muskogee is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Muskogee isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Muskogee are a mix of both white- and blue-collar jobs.
 Overall, Muskogee is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Muskogee who work in office and administrative support (13.31%), sales jobs (10.66%), and food service (8.53%).
+There are especially a lot of people living in Muskogee who work in office and administrative support (12.62%), sales jobs (10.09%), and healthcare (8.31%).

 Muskogee is an extremely ethnically-diverse city.
 The people who call Muskogee home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Muskogee residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Muskogee include German, English, French, and Scottish.
+Important ancestries of people in Muskogee include German, Irish, English, French, and Dutch.